 In exploring a student’s approach to learning, our staff may explore opportunities related to:

 - Time management

 - College-level reading

 As a first-year student, it is easy to become overwhelmed.
 Our staff can help students navigate this transition and better understand themselves as learners.
 Because the goal of academic coaching is self-sufficiency, we expect appointment frequency will vary over time based on each student’s place in their development.
 Some students may benefit from a regular check-in during critical transition periods while others may benefit from a handful of meetings over the course of one semester.
 All students may schedule a weekly appointment.

 Students working with the office of disability services receive academic coaching through their assigned disability services specialist.
 All other students receive academic coaching through the academic resource center.
 To schedule an appointment, simply stop by our offices located on the lower level of Seegers Union.

-General inquiries regarding academic coaching should be directed to: David Hallowell, assistant dean for academic resources and disability services, at 484.664.3433 or email@example.com.
+General inquiries regarding academic coaching should be directed to: David Hallowell, assistant dean for academic life, at 484.664.3433 or email@example.com.